23ewrdtf/Violin/README.md

 Hard maple.
 ```

 ## Template or Mold or Mould or Form

 ```
+Mold is the form around which the ribs are built, and from which the whole outline of the instrument is derived.
+Mold is made out of plywood, between 12 and 18mm thick.
-Mold is 4.5mm smaller from the eternal edge of the violin
+Mold is 4.5mm smaller from the eternal edge of the violin.
+It is mak
 ```
 <p align="center">
   <img src="https://github.com/tretos53/Violin/raw/master/images/Edge_dimensions_violin2.JPG">